A Persistent Myth Debunked

 Why do we seem to get colds more often in winter?

-3. Reduced resistance: Some studies suggest that the body may become more susceptible to infections at low temperatures, for example due to reduced blood flow to the mucous membranes.
+- Lowered resistance: Some studies suggest that the body may become more susceptible to infections at low temperatures, for example due to reduced blood flow to the mucous membranes.

 What is the origin of the myth?

-How can you truly prevent a cold?
+How do you really prevent a cold?

 The best thing you can do to avoid a cold is to prevent the spread of viruses.
 Here are some tips: